 - Restaurant meals

-- Other fees you inquire while your rental is being repaired or rebuilt
+- Other fees you inquire about while your rental is being repaired or rebuilt

 How Much Renters Insurance Coverage Do I Need?

-When purchasing your renters insurance policy, there are two things you’ll want to consider.
-First, you’ll want to determine your coverage limits so you can determine how much personal property coverage you’ll need.
+When purchasing your renter’s insurance policy, there are two things you’ll want to consider.
+First, you’ll want to determine your coverage limits to determine how much personal property coverage you’ll need.
 You can do this by creating a home inventory.
-Second, you’ll need to determine how you want the insurance company to reimburse you, typically through replacement cost or actual cash value policies.
+Second, you’ll need to determine how you want the insurance company to reimburse you, typically through replacement costs or actual cash-value policies.

 Inventory on Your Personal Belongings

-The purpose of renters insurance is to protect your personal property from any damages up to the limit of your policy.
+The purpose of renters insurance is to protect your personal property from any damages up to your policy’s limit.
 Doing an inventory check on your items by creating a list and providing a rough or actual estimate on the price of each item can help you better understand how much renters insurance coverage you should purchase.
 Below is a list of items that are often covered by renters insurance:

 - Dishes and cookware